 Idiopathic pulmonary fibrosis (IPF) is a chronic lung disease.
 The main feature is scarring in the walls of the alveoli (air sacs) and other tissues in the lungs.
-This scar tissue becomes thick, and makes breathing difficult.
+This scar tissue becomes thick and makes breathing difficult.
 IPF is a progressive disease, meaning that it worsens over time.
 Because there’s currently no cure for IPF, treatment options focus on living better.

-There’s no one treatment for IPF.
+There’s no single treatment for IPF.
 The scar tissue in the lungs cannot be removed and the process cannot be halted.
 Treatment generally focuses on slowing the progression of the disease, managing symptoms, and improving patients’ everyday lives.

 Pulmonary rehabilitation, or PR, isn’t just a single treatment.
 It’s a broad treatment program aimed at helping people with chronic lung conditions to improve their lung function, reduce their symptoms, and enjoy a better quality of life.

 PR is made up of several components:

 - patient education